nginxinc/nginx-basics-workshops/Plus/labs/lab3/readme.md

     ```

-1. Try with OpenSSL, again with `TLS version set to 1.2`.
+1. Optional Exercise - Try with OpenSSL, again with `TLS version set to 1.2`.
 What do you expect ?

     ```bash
     openssl s_client --tls1_2 cars.example.com:443

     ```

     Should look something like this: